publishpress/PublishPress-Planner/readme.txt

 = [1.20.9] - UNRELEASED =

-* Fixed: Too many Notifications sent for wc_admin_unsnooze_admin_notes posts created by WooCommerce Admin;
+* Fixed: Too many Notifications sent for wc_admin_unsnooze_admin_notes posts created by WooCommerce Admin.
+Notifications were being sent for non supported post types;
 * Fixed: JavaScript breaks when Alledia framework object is not found;
 * Fixed: Notification workflows are not saving when ACF is installed;
 * Fixed: Wrong help text for [psppno_post] shortcode in the notification workflows;
+* Fixed: Missed rewrite rules for the post types: dashboard-note and psppnotif_workflow.
+* Fixed: Undefined index: REQUEST_METHOD for $_SERVER.

 = [1.20.8] - 2019-08-19 =